 When college classes are cancelled because of weather or other emergencies, all MLT classes will be canceled, but students are expected to participate at their internship site if at all possible.

-The cancellations are posted on the Edison State website home page at Rave Mobile Safety-Rave Guardian Campus Safety App The page also includes a link so that students may sign up for an alert via text or email.
+The cancellations are posted on the Edison State website home page at edisonohio.edu.
+You can also sign up to receive alerts via text or email by registering at Rave Guardian Campus Safety.